PACO-CPU/minimal-mistakes/_docs/051-eval-gamma.md

 ### PACO LUT implementation
-The PACO LUT implementation uses a lookup-table of 128 values and perfoms linear interpolation with an additional 12 bits of the input flowing into interpolation.
+The PACO LUT implementation uses a lookup-table of 128 values and performs linear interpolation with an additional 12 bits of the input flowing into interpolation.